rcst/rim/README.md

 # TODO
 ## General
+- dealing with documentation/ help functions
+	- write corresponding class functions
+	- Help functions in maxima:
+		- `example(...)`
+		- `describe(...)` and variants `? ...` aka describe(..., exact) and `?? ...` aka describe(..., inexact)
+		- `apropos("...")`
+		- `demo("...")`
+	- catch exceptions
+		- `?? ...` return message that ?? ... or descripe(..., inexact) are not supporte since it enters a user dialog and where user needs to choose different option and this is not compatible with using it in documents

 - If command terminates with `\$` then this causes a segmentation fault, which kills the R process.
+The cause being that maxima returns immediatley with the next input prompt

 ## Usability
 - enable replacing latex math delimiters "$$" by more space-consistent variants, e.g. "\[" or `align` environment